amirmor75/distributed-services/README.md

-# ass1Dos1
+# distributed services
-assignment 1 for distributed operating systems 1 course 4th year 1st semester
-Amir Mor, id 322521642
+Amir Mor
-Shelly Talis, id 322931510

 How to run our project:
 open cmd on the working directory and run the following command- "java -jar application.jar <inputFileName>  <outputFileName> <n>".